 Figure.
-1. Smart biomedical measurement devices, (a) smart wearable measurement devices [24], (b) smart implantable measurement devices.
+1. Smart biomedical measurement devices: (a) smart wearable measurement devices [24], (b) smart implantable measurement devices.

-The wearable based IoMT-BMSs typically include devices such as smart-watches, armbands, glasses, smart helmets, digital hearing devices, and so on [1], [25].
-Today many wearable devices are smart, in the sense that they can locally process signals acquired from sensors and can transmit measurement data through the network to other connected devices (on a mobile phone or systems in the hospitals), so that doctors can promptly monitor and analyse the patient’s data to make effective decisions especially in case of emergency [5], [8].
+Wearable IoMT BMS typically include devices such as smartwatches, armbands, glasses, smart helmets and digital hearing devices [1], [25].
+Today, many wearable devices are smart in the sense that they can locally process signals acquired from sensors and transmit measurement data through the network to other connected devices (on a mobile phone or through hospital systems) so that doctors can promptly monitor and analyse the patient’s data to make effective decisions, especially in case of emergency [5], [8].

 Figure 1 shows some smart wearable and implantable devices that are used for measuring different vital signs.
-These devices indeed acquire measurement data, process and send them to local elaboration units for further processing and for the resulting information presentation to the clinicians or patients [12].
-Therefore, they are considered a substratum to develop IoMT-BMSs.
-In order to stimulate the research for designing innovative BMSs, the paper presents an overview of IoMT based BMSs.
-This paper is an extended version of previous contribution to the IMEKO TC4 2020 conference held in Palermo, Italy [9] taking into account further measurement devices and available techniques used for different medical applications.
-A discussion concerning each given example is reported including the advantages, working principle and technology usage.
-Moreover, some general issues and challenges related to metrological aspects of IoMT based BMSs are also highlighted.
+These devices acquire measurement data and then process and send the data to local elaboration units for further processing and for the presentation of the resulting information to clinicians or patients [12].
+Therefore, they are considered a substratum for the development of IoMT BMS.
+In order to stimulate research for designing innovative BMS, this paper presents an overview of IoMT-based BMS.
+It is an extended version of a previous contribution to Technical Committee 4 of the 2020 International Measurement Confederation (IMEKO TC4) conference held in Palermo, Italy [9], and takes into account further developments in measurement devices and available techniques used for different medical applications.
+A discussion concerning each example described is reported, including the advantages, working principles and technology usage.
+In addition, some general issues and challenges related to the metrological aspects of IoMT-based BMS are highlighted.

-The organization of paper is presented as follows.
-Section II will explain the basic architecture of IoMT based BMSs.
-Section III will present a classification into five main categories of the existing IoMT based BMSs also introducing some important metrological issues of measurement devices used in IoMT.
-Section IV will discuss the metrological challenges related to existing BMSs.
-Next, in the final section V, conclusions will be presented.
+The organisation of this paper is as follows.
+Section II explains the basic architecture of IoMT-based BMS, and Section III presents the five main categories of existing IoMT-based BMS while also introducing some important metrological issues in relation to measurement devices used in IoMT.
+Section IV discusses the metrological challenges for existing BMS, and finally, the conclusions are presented in Section V.

-IoT based biomedical Measurement systems (IoMT)
+IoT-based biomedical Measurement systems (IoMT)

-The main advantage of IoMT based BMSs is to provide the online monitoring of patient's health in order to carry out a quick response in an emergency and offer remote access to doctors, but also relatives and the patients themselves to monitor targeted vital signs (blood pressure, heart rate, glucose level and so on) [26].
-To this aim, IoMT based BMSs are usually designed to offer the following features: (i) continuous monitoring of parameters without disturbing the daily life routine, (ii) the generation of a timely alarm in an emergency, (iii) the use of low cost measurement devices.
-As a consequence, the final aims of an IoMT based BMS include: (i) the reduction in cost of hospitalization, (ii) the optimization of the public health costs, (iii) the increase of the independence and the quality of life of aged people, (iv) the improvement in the monitoring of hospitalized and/or critical patients.
+The main advantage of IoMT-based BMS is that these systems provide the online monitoring of a patient's health to facilitate a quick response in an emergency and to offer remote access to doctors as well as relatives and the patients themselves for monitoring targeted vital signs (blood pressure, heart rate, glucose level and so on) [26].
+To this end, IoMT-based BMS are usually designed to offer the following features: (i) the continuous monitoring of parameters without disturbing the patient’s daily routine, (ii) an alarm triggered in an emergency, and (iii) the use of low-cost measurement devices.
+As a consequence, the final aims of an IoMT-based BMS include the following: (i) a reduction in the cost of hospitalisation, (ii) the optimisation of public health costs, (iii) an increase in the independence and quality of life of older adults and (iv) an improvement in the monitoring of hospitalised and/or critical patients.

-The general architecture for IoMT based system is shown in Figure 2 [27].
-Differently from the other architectures [28]-[30] which are specifically designed for the particular applications such as heart disease, blood pressure, blood sugar and so on, the one shown in Figure 2 is more general and reports the common parts belonging to the whole IoT based BMS, that are: (i) Physical layer, (ii) Data integration layer, (iii) Application service/Presentation layer.
+The general architecture for IoMT-based systems is shown in Figure 2 [27].
+Compared with architectures [28]-[30] that are specifically designed for particular applications, such as heart disease, blood pressure and blood sugar, the system shown in Figure 2 is more general and demonstrates the common components belonging to complete IoT-based BMS: (i) a physical layer, (ii) a data integration layer and (iii) an application service/presentation layer.